sourcegraph/sourcegraph-public-snapshot/doc/cody/troubleshooting.md

 ### Log in with VS Code forks

-To access VS Code forks such as Cursor or IDX, choose "Sign in with URL and access token" and then generate an access token.
-Once you have the token, paste it in the designated field, using `https://sourcegraph.com` as the URL.
+To access VS Code forks such as Cursor or IDX, choose "Sign in with URL and access token" and generate an access token.
+Paste it in the designated field, using `https://sourcegraph.com` as the URL.